slcw/SimpleX-Themes/README.md

   * an open conversation
   * The _Your Privacy_ panel

+⚠️ *I recommend stripping the EXIF data out of your screenshot files before uploading for added protection.*

 5. Create a _Pull Request_ that includes these files and amends this README.md file, following the example below.

 6. Restore your database from the backup.